canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

 }
 ```

-Another happy interview!

-_**Bonus**_ What about a one-line declarative LINQ solution?
+What about if you would've started with a one-line declarative LINQ solution?
 The interview could go in a different direction?

 ```csharp
 static int[] Shift(int[] array, int k)